St Mary Magdalene, Whipsnade

 The Church is bright and friendly, with a welcoming atmosphere.
 More than half of members travel to the church from outside the village because of the warm welcome that they received when they visited.

-The building is simple, built of brick with a 16th century tower, nave (1719) designed by Nicholas Hawksmoor, and apse added in 1860 - one of the Victorians' better ideas!
-The pulpit and altar rail are Jacobean.
+The building is simple, built of brick with a 16th century tower, nave (1719) supposedly designed by Nicholas Hawksmoor, and apse added in 1860 - one of the Victorians' better ideas!
+The pulpit and altar rail are Jacobean, from the previous church.
 The interior is light and well maintained.
 It is set at the back of the village green in a well kept churchyard where conservation is taken seriously.

 Services are said, mainly traditional, but people are open to new ideas.